adityamahekar/Login-Register_Page-Level_3/README.md

 Users can register with an email and password, log in securely, and gain access to a protected secrets page.
 The project follows a modular EJS structure using partials (header.ejs, footer.ejs) and serves static assets through the public folder.

-The project follows a modular EJS structure using partials (header.ejs, footer.ejs) and serves static assets through the public/ folder.<br>
 ---

 🔑 Levels of Authentication:<br>